-There are specific record-keeping requirements for rollover relief; see Record keeping for rollover relief on page 38.
+There are specific record-keeping requirements for rollover relief; see Record keeping for rollover relief on page 40.

-For the 2007-08 income year and later years the roll-over relief under the UCA is available to small business entities that choose to claim their capital allowance deductions under the simplified depreciation rules; see Small business entities on page 35.
+The roll-over relief under UCA has been available since 1 July 2007 to small business entities that choose to claim their capital allowance deductions under the simplified depreciation rules; see Small business entity concessions on page 37.